What You Need to Know About Finding the Right RehabYou are here:

 Are you ready to find a rehab facility for your drug or alcohol addiction?
-When you begin your search, you’ll find that there are vast differences between treatment approaches.
+When you begin your search, you’ll find that there are vast differences between rehab programs and treatment approaches.
 So, how do you narrow the many choices down to one?
 These tips for finding the right rehab will guide you in making the right choice.

-Different Types of Rehab
+Different Types of Rehab Programs

 The type of rehab program that is best for your needs depends on the substance you’ve used and the severity of your addiction.
 For instance, people with heroin, opioid, meth, or severe alcoholism should enter an inpatient facility.
 That said, here are the different types of rehab available:

 Detox is a professionally monitored process that allows your body to rid itself of the chemical substances.
 It is the beginning component of a comprehensive treatment program.
 Usually, you need to have recently completed detox before you can begin rehab.
 Some facilities onsite detox, otherwise you’ll need to locate a stand-alone detox service.

 These programs are for individuals with mild addictions who have a supportive home environment.
 An outpatient program allows you to continue living at home during treatment.
 You’ll attend scheduled meetings several times per week.
 The meetings can be arranged to accommodate your work, family, or school responsibilities.